flyingtext/aissembly/README.md

 # Aissembly

 Aissembly is an experimental compiler and IDE that treats natural-language descriptions as executable functions.
-Instead of writing traditional syntax, developers describe computations in plain language and let a language model produce the result. **Philosophy of Aiseembly is "Art of Aissembly is about making LLM and parser do all the craps."**
+Instead of writing traditional syntax, developers describe computations in plain language and let a language model produce the result. **Philosophy of Aissembly is "Art of Aissembly is about making LLM and parser do all the craps."**

 ## Core Concepts